buraksekili/buraksekili.github.io/content/articles/cni.md

 These protocols allow configuring routers to exchange route information between each other.
 BGP is one of the popular protocol used for this.

-BGP, in general, forms neighourship across routers, where neighbourship is declared statically.
-Once you register your peers, routing information is shared across routers, through a TCP connection.
+BGP, in general, forms neighborship across routers through either static or dynamic peer configuration.
+Once you register your peers, routing information is shared across routers through a TCP connection.

 In Kubernetes, this usually works by having the CNI daemon on each node run a lightweight BGP agent.
 This agent "peers" (forms a BGP neighborship).
 Calico is a famous CNI plugin that supports BGP.